tjcsl/cslbot/README.md

 Migrations
 ----------
 In order to set up migrations, copy alembic.ini.default to alembic.ini and edit sqlalchemy.url to use the same address as you used on the "engine" line in the previous step.
-From there, you can run alembic migrate head at any time to ensure that you have the latest database migration.
+From there, you can run alembic upgrade head at any time to ensure that you have the latest database migration.

 Adding Modules